 First, it is important to identify high-traffic areas.
 Main-walkways, industrial areas, and first floor areas near building exits require much more frequent care than upper-floor carpeting, for example.

 Transition areas also should be considered.
 This includes carpeting inside or directly outside elevators, around escalators, or anywhere in a facility that carpeted floor meets hard-surface.
+Learn more from our guide on how to buy a good carpet.

 The best way of maintaining and preserving your carpeted floor is to supplement deep-clean care programs with frequent vacuuming.
 If you follow the same high-traffic and transition-areas with consistent vacuuming, your carpeting will look better day-to-day and will get even more out of the cleanse when it is deep-cleaned.

 A rake is a broom-like carpet-grooming tool whose use is extremely effective prior to vacuuming.
 This gadget scrapes off soils that have become attached to carpet fibers while also breaking up other dirt and contaminants that rest closer to the surface of the carpet.
-This allows the soil particles to be removed much more easily when vacuuming, providing yet another way for your carpeting to look and stay more clean and healthy day in and day out.
+This allows the soil particles to be removed much more easily when vacuuming, providing yet another way for your carpeting to look and stay more clean and healthy day in and day out

 A carpeted workspace offers a variety of benefits, but to enjoy them, it has to be maintained.
 Just as you’d sweep and mop hard-flooring in varying degrees, carpeting needs to be looked after, as well.